Best MacBook Air monitors iMore 2021

-When it comes time to purchase an external monitor for your MacBook Air, there are several things to keep in mind, including display performance, size, and price.
-Each year at iMore, we look at the newest monitors and put them through the paces.
-Based on this, we consider the LG 27UK850-W the best monitor you can currently buy for the Apple laptop.
-We've gathered other noteworthy models to help you choose the one that fits your needs best.
+When it comes time to purchase an external monitor for your MacBook Air, there are several things to consider, including display performance, size, and price.
+Each year at iMore, we look at the latest MacBook Air monitors and put them through the paces.
+Based on this, we consider the LG 27UN850-W to be one of the best monitors for MacBook Air that you can currently buy.
+In addition, we've gathered other noteworthy models to help you choose the one that fits your needs best.

-Great computer monitors must offer robust color, brightness, and sharpness.
-On these three points, the LG 27UK850-W blew us away.
-We found the color spot-on and didn't require any additional fine-tuning during setup.
-In doing so, the monitor provides a natural extension to any workspace.
+Great computer monitors must offer full color, brightness, and sharpness.
+On these three points, the LG 27UN850-W blew us away, which is why it's considered the best MacBook Air monitor on the market.
+The color is spot on and didn't require any additional fine-tuning during setup.

 Not everything about this monitor is positive.
-For one, the monitor's 5W speakers are lackluster, at least.
-We live in a world where external speakers or headphones reign, so this probably won't matter.
+For one, the monitor's 5W speakers are lackluster.
+Of course, we live in a world where external speakers or headphones reign, so this probably won't matter.
 Given the price point for this monitor, however, we were expecting more.
-We're also unimpressed with the display's flimsy control stick next to the LG logo on the bottom bezel.
-The Pixel density on this monitor also uninspires, as it's just 163 PPI versus the MacBook Air's 227 PPI Creatives should probably look elsewhere.
+Overall, however, this is the best MacBook Air monitor you can buy.

 - Great performance